Extended Auto Warranty Guide: What You Need to Know in 2022

 - Never take a salesperson’s word on what a plan covers.

 - You don’t have to buy a warranty from a car dealership.

 - Make sure you read the actual contract before signing anything.

-- Don't include (roll) the cost of a warranty into your car loan.
+- Don’t include (roll) the warranty cost into your car loan.

 - Leave room in your budget for an extended service contract.

 - Get competitive quotes before contacting a car dealership.

 - The cheapest warranty is not always the best coverage for you.